Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

-\begin{theorem} Consider the invertible polynomial as in Lemma 4.5.
-If the Lichnerowicz obstruction (4.2.4) is satisfied, then the link $L_{f^{T}_{BP}}$, a perturbation of the Berglund-Hübsch dual $L_{f^T}$ of $L_f$, which is defined via given in Remark 4.2 does not admit extremal Sasaki metrics in its whole Sasaki-Reeb cone. \end{theorem} \begin{proof} For the given $f$, we can write its weights $w_{i}$'s as
+\begin{thm} Consider the invertible polynomial with $a_1\geq 3$ or $a_3\geq 3$ and $a_0$ odd.
+If the corresponding link $L_f$ is such that the Lichnerowicz obstruction is satisfied, then the Berglund-H\"ubsch dual $L_{f^T}$ of $L_f$ satisfies this obstruction as well.
+Moreover, $L_{f^{T}_{BP}}$, a perturbation of $L_{f^T}$, which is defined via given in Remark 4.2 satisfies the generalized Lichnerowicz obstruction (13) and therefore the link $L_{f_{BP}^{T}}$ does not admit extremal Sasaki metrics in its whole Sasaki-Reeb cone which is of dimension 2.
+Furthermore, if additionally $a_0, a_1$ and $a_3$ are coprime, then $L_{f_{BP}^{T}}$ is a rational homology 7-sphere with no extremal metrics in its whole Sasaki-Reeb cone which is of dimension 2. \end{thm} \begin{pf} For the given $f$, we can write its weights $w_{i}$'s as { {

-where the index $I$ can be obtained as
+}} where the index $I$ can be obtained as